How to Teach Spanish Numbers, French Numbers 1-20, 1-100, 1-1000

-Repetition, gestures, whole body movements, playing with dice, etc.
+Repetition, gestures, whole-body movements, playing with dice, etc.

 1. Count with counting sheets.

-Younger students put a marker on each square as they count it.
+Have younger students put a marker on each square as they count it.
 Older students just use their finger.
 When they get stuck, they look up how to say the next number and then start over again.
 They repeat this until they can do them all.